JasonYG/Computer-Science-Club/Introduction to Python/05 - Dictionaries/README.md

 print(fruit_lengths['apples'][2])
 ```

 Dictionaries, like lists, can have many things as values.
-You can have a
+You can have a list as a value, or even a dictionary!
+But, the key **cannot be a list or a dictionary**.